Creating product variations on Amazon – How to do it and why you should focus on it!

 3. Fill in all required fields in the Important Information tab and click on Next.

-4. Now select a suitable variant design from the drop-down menu in the Variants tab.
+4. Now select a suitable variation design from the drop-down menu in the Variations tab.
 This cannot be changed afterwards!

-Note: These two options only appear for products in categories where variants can also be offered.
+Note: These two options only appear for products in categories where variations can also be offered.
 This includes, among others, clothing, suitcases, backpacks, and bags.

-5. Now set the values for your variant design, for example black and white.
+5. Now set the values for your variation design, for example, black and white.

 7. Fill in all required fields in the Important Information tab and click on Next.